 In that case HYDRA MPI cannot connect to the single domains.
 To solve this problem, you might disable Strict Host Key Verification for the executing user in his ssh configuration.
 Talk to your IT department how this is handled in your special case.
 The background of this is that for DDM jobs to run ssh must be set up such that it does not prompt for a password or asks for any confirmations (like "unknown host") if the local host and - if distributed domains are used - all involved hosts are accessed.
-Even if this may work when logged in interactively, the different environment of jobs started by scripts or scheduling engines may lead to a different behaviour.
+Even if this may work when logged in interactively, the different environment of jobs started by the remote service, which internally uses sudo, may lead to a different behaviour.
 You may want to try to get all possible host names to be known before you disable Strict Host Key Verification.

-As unsupported alternative you may place a comment at the start of the line INTELMPI_VERSION=HYDRA in .../simufact/additive/4.1/sfMarc/tools/include_linux64
+As unsupported alternative you may place a comment at the start of the line INTELMPI_VERSION=HYDRA in .../simufact/additive/2022.1/sfMarc/tools/include linux64